 Political ecology ties in with caring for our planet.
 It looks at how we use land, animals, and plants.
 We learn from this how to keep nature balanced and healthy.
 Ecology shows us the big part humans play in this balance.

 In political ecology, people protect nature by talking to lawmakers.
-They advocate for clean air safe water rules, and educate others on their importance.
+They advocate for clean air and safe water rules and educate others on their importance.

-This is an important part of looking after our earth now and for future generations, too.
+This is essential to looking after our Earth now and for future generations.

 Environmentalism Around the Globe